marx-alex/napari-bleach-correct/.napari/DESCRIPTION.md

 * Reference Frame: Match the frame's histogram with the first our neighbor frame

 The Histogram Matching method using the neighbor frame as reference is a good start to correct bleaching.
+All methods are described in detail in Miura et al.

 ## References